 (b) Calling ship stations.
-(1) Except when other operating procedure is used to expedite safety communication, ship stations, before transmitting on the intership working frequencies 2003, 2142, 2638, 2738, or 2830 kHz, must first establish communications with other ship stations by call and reply on 2182 kHz.
-Calls may be initiated on an intership working frequency when it is known that the called vessel maintains a simultaneous watch on the working frequency and on 2182 kHz.
+(1) Except when other operating procedure is used to expedite safety communication, ship stations, before transmitting on the intership working frequencies 2003, 2142, 2638, 2738, or 2830 kHz, should first establish communications with other ship stations by call and reply on 2182 kHz.
+Calls may be initiated on an intership working frequency when it is known that the called vessel maintains a watch on the working frequency.

+REASON: 2182 kHz watch no longer required

-(2) Except when other operating procedures are used to expedite safety communications, the frequency 156.800 MHz must be used for call and reply by ship stations and marine utility stations before establishing communication on one of the intership working frequencies.
+(2) Except when other operating procedures are used to expedite safety communications, the frequency 156.800 MHz must be used for call and reply by stations and marine utility stations before establishing communication on one of the intership working frequencies.
 Calls may be initiated on an intership working frequency when it is known that the called vessel maintains a simultaneous watch on the working frequency and on 156.800 MHz.